group tours are available tuesdays and thursdays.

 - Business card/ID for museum professionals

 PLEASE NOTE: We reserve the right to cancel or reschedule tours in the event of inclement weather and other extenuating conditions.
 The Historic Houses are not handicap accessible.
 We do not have cafeteria or dedicated spaces for lunch.
 Outdoor space may be available on a seasonal basis.
-We may not be able to accommodate groups who arrive without a reservation.
+We do not offer refunds to any no shows on the day of their scheduled group tour.

 Historic Hunterfly Road Houses